sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_07.rst

 with the *difference* between these two models is *df*\ :sub:`1` = 4 - 2 = 2.

 What about the case when there doesn’t seem to *be* a null model?
 For instance, you might be thinking of the *F*-test that shows up when you select ``F Test`` under the ``Linear Regression`` - ``Model Fit`` options.
 I originally described that as a test of the regression model as a whole.
 However, that is still a comparison between two models.
 The null model is the trivial model that only includes 1 regression coefficient, for the intercept term.
-The alternative model contains *K* + 1 regression coefficients, one for each of the K predictor variables and one more for the intercept.
-So the *df*-value that you see in this *F* test is equal to *df*\ :sub:`1` = *K* + 1 - 1 = *K*.
+The alternative model contains *K* + 1 regression coefficients, one for each of the *K* predictor variables and one more for the intercept.
+So the *df*-value that you see in this *F*-test is equal to *df*\ :sub:`1` = *K* + 1 - 1 = *K*.

 What about the second *df*-value that appears in the *F*-test?
 This always refers to the degrees of freedom associated with the residuals.
 It is possible to think of this in terms of parameters too, but in a slightly counter-intuitive way.
 Think of it like this.
 Suppose that the total number of observations across the study as a whole is *N*.
 If you wanted to *perfectly* describe each of these *N* values, you need to do so using, well… *N* numbers.
 When you build a regression model, what you’re really doing is specifying that some of the numbers need to perfectly describe the data.
 If your model has *K* predictors and an intercept, then you’ve specified *K* + 1 numbers.
 So, without bothering to figure out exactly *how* this would be done, how many *more* numbers do you think are going to be needed to transform a *K* + 1 parameter regression model into a perfect re-description of the raw data?
 If you found yourself thinking that (*K* + 1) + (*N* - *K* - 1) = *N*, and so the answer would have to be *N* - *K* - 1, well done!
 That’s exactly right.
 In principle you can imagine an absurdly complicated regression model that includes a parameter for every single data point, and it would of course provide a perfect description of the data.
-This model would contain *N* parameters in total, but we’re interested in the difference between the number of parameters required to describe this full model (i.e. *N*) and the number of parameters used by the simpler regression model that you’re actually interested in (i.e., K + 1), and so the second degrees of freedom in the *F* test is *df*\ :sub:`2` = *N* - *K* - 1, where *K* is the number of predictors (in a regression model) or the number of contrasts (in an ANOVA).
+This model would contain *N* parameters in total, but we’re interested in the difference between the number of parameters required to describe this full model (i.e. *N*) and the number of parameters used by the simpler regression model that you’re actually interested in (i.e., *K* + 1), and so the second degrees of freedom in the *F*-test is *df*\ :sub:`2` = *N* - *K* - 1, where *K* is the number of predictors (in a regression model) or the number of contrasts (in an ANOVA).
 In the example I gave above, there are *N* = 18 observations in the data set and *K* + 1 = 4 regression coefficients associated with the ANOVA model, so the degrees of freedom for the residuals is *df*\ :sub:`2` = 18 - 4 = 14.

 .. ----------------------------------------------------------------------------